 At the start of the pandemic, Nottingham's Voluntary, Community and Social Enterprise (VCSE) sector had to adapt to new ways of working in order to continue to support the city's most vulnerable.
 Amazing efforts have taken place to maintain essential services.
 We recognise and value the ongoing commitment by all in support of our local communities.

 Back in March/April 2020, NCVS began listing details from community-based organisations who were making changes to their service delivery.
-As we enter a new lockdown in January 2021, it is an appropriate time to put out a call to refresh the details.
+As we entered a new lockdown in January 2021, we put out a call to refresh the details.
 Many service changes may feel embedded and familiar by now within many organisations.
 Sadly, in some areas, services may find they need to close.

-If you have updates regarding your service, please first check here for the original page (last updated on 19 August 2020) to review the changes you may have reported previously.
-Then please email firstname.lastname@example.org with new information, your amendments, or to confirm the details are still correct as before.
+If you have updates regarding your service and your organisation is not listed below, please first check here for the original page (last updated on 19 August 2020) to review the changes you may have reported previously.
+Then please email email@example.com with new information, your amendments, or to confirm the details are still correct as before.

 - Bowel Cancer UK